Loading...

 Could you please tell us about your experience as a designer, artist, architect or creator?

-GAHC : I started as an Architecture student, but during my graduation, I fell in love with furniture design.
-It was the beginning of my carrier creating furniture five years ago.
-Since then I have worked with some Brazilians companies such as Proa and Karams.
-I also developed a respect for the educational field, and I am preparing myself to be a professor soon.
+GAHC : I began my journey as an architecture student, but during my studies, I discovered my passion for furniture design.
+This marked the start of my career in furniture design five years ago.
+Since then, I have collaborated with Brazilian companies such as Proa and Karams.
+Additionally, I’ve developed a strong interest in education and am currently preparing to become a professor.

 How did you become a designer?